 Bidders are required to submit a current gradation analysis (sample taken within 6 months of bidding) for each proposed source of supply on their bids.
 This requirement is waived if the proposed source is named on the most current listing of the NYSDOT approved list of sources of fine and coarse aggregates for Portland Cement Concrete Sand published by the Materials Bureau of the New York State Department of Transportation.
 Attachment 1 of the proposal is to be used for recording the gradation test results or indicating the NYSDOT Approved Source Number.
 The gradation test, if required, may be performed by the producer, bidder or an independent testing laboratory.
 On Attachment 1, the bidder is further required to certify that the gradation analysis represents the material to be supplied and that sufficient acceptable material is available to meet the requirements of the item(s) bid.
-Bids shall be rejected if the certification sheet is not properly executed (completely filled out and signed), the bid shall be declared incomplete.
+Bids shall be rejected if the certified gradation is not in conformance with the "Special Gradation" for the locations bid.
+If the certification sheet is not properly executed (completely filled out and signed), the bid shall be declared incomplete.